ThanasisKostopoulos/Online-Shop/README.md

 PHP, HTML/CSS, MySql, JavaScript using XAMPP!

 For running correctly:
--Import eshop.sql in phpmyadmin
+1. Import eshop.sql in phpmyadmin,
--Move the folder "TechEshop" that includes .php files in "htdocs" folder of XAMPP (C:\xampp\htdocs\TechEshop) -Run Apache and MySql from XAMPP control panel
+2. Move the folder "TechEshop" that includes .php files in "htdocs" folder of XAMPP (C:\xampp\htdocs\TechEshop),
+3. Run Apache and MySql from XAMPP control panel,
--Type localhost/TechEShop at your browser's URL.
+4. Type localhost/TechEShop at your browser's URL.

 Users for login:
 -Admin